Netflix to get Disney films in TV distribution deal

 Netflix shares jumped $10.6491, or 14 percent, to $86.6491.
 Liberty Media shares fell $5.49, or almost 5 percent, to $105.56.

-(Reporting By Ronald Grover; Editing by David Gregorio; Editing by Peter Lauria, Tim Dobbyn, David Gregorio and Jeremy Laurence)
+(Reporting By Ronald Grover; Editing by David Gregorio; Editing by Peter Lauria, Tim Dobbyn and David Gregorio)